 A look at movies where the insurance industry has had a starring role

-The movies below have been selected without an official method and so the list is highly subjective.
+As we stated before in 2017, these movies below have been selected without an official method and as such, the list is highly subjective.
 We have seen some of the films selected, but by no means have we seen them all.
 With that said, if you have a favorite “insurance-themed” movie we have missed or would like to comment on, please feel free to join the conversation below in our comments section.
+We thank one of our readers who mentioned “Cedar Rapids” which has now been added to the list.
+Also just a friendly reminder that we are an affiliate of Amazon and as such may receive a commission from any purchases.
+This does not result in any additional cost to you and helps us keep the site going!

 - Second, one of these insurance classics was based in Boston, do you know which one?